zwoelfgang/launch-school-python/py109/question3.md

 ## Key
 ### The answer should address the following:
 1. The function `change_dictionary()` is not passed in the global variable `dictionary` as an argument, but the print statement after function invocation prints the dictionary with *new* tuples as values representing the first element in each being converted to strings.
 2. The dictionary is a mutable collection, so even though the value tuples are immutable, they are replaced by new tuple objects and that is why printing the global variable after the function invocation prints the mutated dictionary.
+This is because (re)assignment of a variable within a collection changes the object within that collection.
 ---
 ## Rubric
 ### The number of points for each element in the key is the following: